KerenSamuel05/Personal-Finance-Analyzer/README.md

 Data Visualization

 ## Insights
-Household expenses are 37% of the total expenses | "Stuffs" were the most spent on |
+Household expenses are 37% of the total expenses, "Stuffs" were the most spent on |
 Deficit on savings is computed |
 "Salary" is major source of income, "Other" is second most source |